Pavel-Bratchikov/Bratchikov_24944_CV-2-22/README.md

 ```

 Command-line arguments:
 --image or -i: path to the local image to process.
-Either this or --lfw_index must be provided./n
+Either this or --lfw_index must be provided.

---lfw_index: index of an image from the LFW dataset (fetch_lfw_people)./n
+--lfw_index: index of an image from the LFW dataset (fetch_lfw_people).

 --scale: scaleFactor for detectMultiScale.
 Default is 1.1.
-Smaller = more accurate detection./n
+Smaller = more accurate detection.

 --neighbors: minNeighbors for detectMultiScale.
 Default is 5.
-Higher = fewer false positives./n
+Higher = fwer false positives.

 --minsize: minimum face size in pixels.
-Default is 50./n
+Default is 50.

 --check_eyes: optional flag.
-If present, filters detected faces to keep only those with at least one detected eye./n
+If present, filters detected faces to keep only those with at least one detected eye.

 --with_profiles: optional flag.
-If present, detects profile faces in addition to frontal faces./n
+If present, detects profile faces in addition to frontal faces.

 --save: output file name for the processed image.
-This argument is required./n
+This argument is required.

 Exmple for Windows:
 ```bash